High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-We measure our detection fidelity by alternately preparing the atom in each state 100,000 times and recording the number of times that the measured state matches the prepared state, see Fig.~\ref{fig:det_histogram}.
-We collect the data in 1,000 batches of 100 shots, alternating between bright and dark state preparation for each batch.
-A total of \brightErrorN{} atoms prepared in the bright state are read out as dark and \darkErrorN{} atoms prepared in the dark state are labelled bright, giving a bright error of $\epsilon_{\rm bright} = \brightError{}$ and a dark error of $\epsilon_{\rm dark} = \darkError{}$, where the uncertainty is a Wilson score interval.
-This an infidelity of \infidelity{}, or a fidelity of \fidelity{}.
-This number does not correct for state preparation errors, although we expect our state preparation error to be small compared to the readout error.
-We then extract the detection-driven loss probability by subtracting the ratio of the probability of passing the presence check when preparing in the bright and dark state from unity, and find \loss{} loss of the bright state due to detection.
-We then decrease our trap depth from \trapDepth{} to \highLossTrapDepth{} to reduce the off resonant scattering from the trap light, at the cost of reduced survival probability of the bright state.
-This allows us to reach a detection fidelity of \highLossFidelity{} with \highLossLoss{} loss of the bright state due to detection.
+We measure our detection fidelity by alternately preparing the atom in each state 100,000 times and recording the number of times that the measured state matches the prepared state.
+In Fig.~\ref{fig:det_histogram}, we show data that was collected in 1,000 batches of 100 shots, alternating between bright and dark state preparation for each batch.
+A total of \brightErrorN{} trials where the atom was prepared in the bright state were read out as dark, and \darkErrorN{} trials where the atom was prepared in the dark state were labelled bright.
+Stated as percentages, this is a bright error of $\epsilon_{\rm bright} = \brightError{}$ and a dark error of $\epsilon_{\rm dark} = \darkError{}$, yielding an infidelity of \infidelity{} or a fidelity of \fidelity{}.
+Uncertainties given here are Wilson score intervals.
+This measurement does not correct for state preparation errors, although we expect our state preparation error to be small compared to the readout error.
+We then infer the detection-driven loss probability by subtracting the ratio of the probability of passing the presence check when preparing in the bright and dark state from unity, and find \loss{} loss of the bright state due to detection.

+To test the applicability of our result to atom-array imaging, for which adaptive detection would be challenging using a typical camera due to slow data transfer and processing, we also measure the detection fidelity and detection-driven loss of the bright state without using adaptive detection.
+We reduce the probe intensity and use a probe time of 350\,$\mu s$ to achieve a bright error of $\epsilon_{\rm bright} = \freeSpaceBrightError{}$ and a dark error of $\epsilon_{\rm dark} = \freeSpaceDarkError{}$ for a combined readout infidelity of \freeSpaceInfidelity{}.
+We observe an additional \freeSpaceLoss{} loss of the bright state \cite{SupplementalMaterial}.
+We note that development and integration of single-photon avalanche diode (SPAD) array sensors could potentially provide a suitably fast signal to perform adaptive detection on an array of atoms \cite{DuttonSPAD, GersbachSPAD, GyongySPAD, RichardsonSPAD, MorimotoMegapixelSPAD}\footnote{In addition to fast imaging, individual atom addressing with single qubit rotations would be needed to optimize the enhanced survival probability from adaptive detection on an array of atoms.}.